interledger/rfcs/0029-stream/0029-stream.md

 If an endpoint receives a `ConnectionAssetDetails` frame, the endpoint MUST respond with a new `ConnectionAssetDetails` frame containing its own asset details.

 Asset details exposed by this frame MUST NOT change during the lifetime of a Connection.
-Because of this, endpoints that honor `ConnectionAssetDetails` frames SHOULD ignore any repeat `ConnectionAssetDetails` frames received on a given Connection.

 ### 5.4.
 Error Codes